- Accessible parking

 - MNHS statement on accessibility

-For vehicles under 8.2ft: 20 disability parking spots are located in the Senate Office Building for no cost.
+For vehicles under 8.2 feet: 20 disability parking spots are located in the Senate Office Building for no cost.
 Coming from Rice Street on Sherburne Ave., take a right onto Capitol Blvd. and then another right into the parking garage.
 The door will automatically open when you approach it.
-Take the elevator to access the tunnel system and follow signs to the Capitol.
+Take the elevator to access the tunnel system and follow signs to the capitol.

-The distance from the parking elevator to the Capitol elevators is 425 feet, or approximately 1 1/3 city blocks.
+The distance from the parking elevator to the Capitol elevators is 425 feet, or approximately 3/4 of a city block.
 There are benches throughout the tunnel.
-Tunnel is open during Capitol hours.
+Tunnel is open during capitol hours.

 For vehicles exceeding 8.2ft: Use the bus cut-out on Cedar Ave. for dropoff.

-Drop off and pick up on Cedar St (east of Capitol) and Martin Luther King Jr. Blvd.
+Drop off and pick up on Cedar Street (east of Capitol) and Martin Luther King Jr. Blvd.
 The ground floor entrance (under front steps) is wheelchair accessible.
-Drop off location is 400 feet, or approximately 1 1/4 city blocks, from ground floor entrance.
+Drop off location is 400 feet, or approximately 3/4 of a city block, from ground floor entrance.

 - Seating along the tour/path